open-innovations/yff-data/src/pipeline/cpi/index.md

 Separately, we also compare this to the same set of values from the previous update (usually last month) to determine whether it has increased or decreased relative to the last update.

-Finally, we explicitly indicate the sign to show if the percentage change is an positive or negative.
+We explicitly indicate the sign to show if the percentage change is an positive or negative.
 A positive percentage change means the cost of goods is rising, and negative change means the cost of goods is falling.

+&dagger;The youth-focused average is a mean average of the index for four categories most-affecting young people: Food and Non-Alcoholic Beverages (D7BU), Housing and fuels (D7BX), Transport (D7C2), and Recreation and Culture (D7C4).
+These are the top 4 categories which people under 30 spend their money on weekly, calculated from the ONS dataset <a href="https://www.ons.gov.uk/peoplepopulationandcommunity/personalandhouseholdfinances/expenditure/datasets/familyspendingworkbook1detailedexpenditureandtrends">Family spending workbook 1: detailed expenditure and trends</a>.

 For the line chart, we take monthly data for the past 10 years from the most recent release date.